 43 of the 50 nation's largest corporations are led by Greeks.

 Greek organization members have a higher graduation rate that non-members.
 What Greek Life has to Offer

 All Greek organizations offer members direct exposure to the development of leadership skills.
 Each chapter provides a variety of leadership positions for its members.
 The Greek community also provides campus-level leadership experience and serves as a stepping stone to other campus leadership opportunities and activities.

 The fraternities and sororities play an exceedingly active role in various campus annual events such as, Homecoming and other events.
 Getting involved in campus life can prove to be a valuable experience and may develop friendships that last a lifetime.
 Fraternities and Sororities offer their members a variety of social and recreational activities each year.
 The fraternities and sororities actively participate in the campus intramural sports program, and are very successful in sports tournaments.

 Each Greek Chapter, as well as the Greek Council, sponsor community service and philanthropic activities through participating in campus, local, and national philanthropic events.
 The chapter members may also have personal and group community service projects.

 Socials & Formals

 Each Greek organization holds social exchanges with other associates within the Greek community.
 These events allow members an opportunity to meet other members within the community.
-Socials can include any number of events including, formals, dances, costume parties, athletic competitions, and University designated events.
+Socials can include any number of events including, formals, dances, costume parties, athletic competitions, and college designated events.